ammarfaizi2/uniqqs/README.md

 # uniqqs

-Uniq for URL list with query string filter.
+A uniq for URL integrated with query string result.

 # Installation
 ```